 We teach mindfulness meditation, what is often called insight or vipassana meditation.
 Our meditation classes provide the basic skills and experience required for the development of a lifelong mindfulness practice.
 Our approach to meditation is based on the Buddha’s discourse on the Four Foundations of Mindfulness (the Satipatthana Sutta) in which he explains the conditions under which mindfulness arises and the hindrances that get in the way.

-Our meditation classes are limited to 14 people so each student receives individual attention.
+Our meditation classes are limited in size so each student can receive individual attention.
 We start by providing a detailed introduction to meditation and assist each student to find sitting postures appropriate for their body.
 Our approach emphasizes the experiential process of meditating.

 We organize our classes around short periods of meditation and an exploration of the meditation experience.
 By exploring what students’ actually do while meditating, we help them identify their mental habit patterns.
 As their attention becomes more stable, they feel more concentrated, calm and peaceful.
 Cultivating a daily practice trains the mind to respond with less reactivity as it changes the physical structure of the brain to better process emotion and new information.
 We become less judgmental, more appreciative of others, more openhearted towards the world and happier in our lives.